 (Reafﬁrmed Case #17-1 May, 1988.
 Transferred to Article 13 November, 1994.
 Revised November, 2001.)

-This action came to the attention of the Grievance Committee of the Board of REALTORS® , which, after review, ﬁled a complaint with the Board’s Professional Standards Committee, charging REALTOR® B with a violation of Article 13 of the Code of Ethics.
+This action came to the attention of the Grievance Committee of the Association of REALTORS® , which, after review, ﬁled a complaint with the Association’s Professional Standards Committee, charging REALTOR® B with a violation of Article 13 of the Code of Ethics.

 REALTOR® B’s defense was that he understood Client A’s request to be essentially for a real estate service since from his general knowledge of Client A’s personal affairs, he knew that Client A could have no reason for giving his wife a power of attorney except to put her in a position to act in real estate transactions.
 He contended that because his preparation of a legal document was directly related to real estate matters, he had rendered real estate, not legal, services to Client A.